-At AquaGuard Foundation Solutions, we offer crawl space encapsulation to prevent mold growth, as well as the other dangers a damp crawl space presents, including wood rot, water damage, high humidity, odors, and pests.
+At AquaGuard Foundation Solutions of Atlanta, we offer crawl space encapsulation as a waterproofing method to prevent mold growth, as well as the other dangers a damp crawl space presents, including wood rot, water damage, high humidity, odors, and pests.
 The installation of a complete crawl space waterproofing system usually takes less than a day to complete and is a small investment to make for the peace of mind it will bring for years to come.

 We offer free crawl space repair quotes in Atlanta, Marietta, Decatur, and the surrounding areas.
-Contact us today to schedule your appointment and prevent mold growth for years to come!
+Contact us today to schedule your appointment to prevent basement and crawl space mold growth for years to come!

 Signs You May Have Mold in Your Crawl Space